Philippe Leveau

-Philippe Leveau (born 1940 in Angoulême) is a 20th-century French historian and archaeologist, a specialist of the ancient world.
+Philippe Leveau (born 4 January 1940) is a French historian and archaeologist.

 Biography

-As a student in Bordeaux, where he carried out research on the political ideology of the Julian (emperor), Philippe Leveau obtained the Agrégation d'histoire in 1963 (ranked 36th).
-Assistant in ancient history at the University of Algiers for six years (1966-1972), he began researching the area around Caesarea in Mauretania.
-From 1972 to 1984, Philippe Leveau was a lecturer at the Aix-Marseille University, where in 1979 he defended a post-graduate thesis under the supervision of Paul-Albert Février: Caesarea de Maurétanie et son territoire (Caesarea of Mauretania and its territory).
-Contribution à l'étude des rapports ville-campagne dans l'Empire romain.
+As a student in Bordeaux, where he carried out research on the political ideology of Roman emperor Julian, Leveau obtained the Agrégation d'histoire in 1963 (ranked 36th).
+As an assistant in ancient history at the University of Algiers for six years (1966-1972), he began researching the area around Caesarea in Mauretania.

+From 1972 to 1984, Leveau was a lecturer at the Aix-Marseille University, where in 1979 he defended a post-graduate thesis under the supervision of Paul-Albert Février.
 It was published in 1984 by the Presses de École française de Rome.
 The same year, he was elected Professor of National Antiquities at the Aix-Marseille University, where he ended his career in 2002, having been awarded emeritus status.
-Since then, he has remained very active in the field of research, through his publications and his presence at scientific events.

 He was a member of the Conseil national de la recherche archéologique from March 13, 1995 to March 13, 1999, and a member of the Commission pour les fouilles sous-marines, elected by the Commission interrégionale de la recherche archéologique Sud-est.